NONYA DELIGHTS

 Christina Keilty: What dishes should be introduced to someone who has never tried Peranakan food?

-Peranakan food doyenne Violet Oon oversees her dry laksa dishes at a private party
+Peranakan food doyenne Violet Oon oversees her dry laksa dishes at a private party.
+She has a string of good Peranakan restaurants including National Kitchen by Violet Oon and Bibik Violet

 Ah Ma Kase set at Candlenut